Oklahoma reserve deputy records falsified: newspaper

 The newspaper reported that at least three supervisors were transferred after they refused to sign off on Bates’ training.

-The American Civil Liberties Union of Oklahoma in response to the newspaper’s report on Thursday called for an independent criminal investigation into the sheriff’s office and for Sheriff Stanley Glanz’s resignation.

-Bates was charged with second-degree manslaughter in the fatal shooting of Eric Harris, 44, on April 2.
-He is free on bond and his arraignment is scheduled for Tuesday.
+Bates was charged with second-degree manslaughter in the fatal shooting of Eric Harris, 44, on April 2 during a police sting operation.
+He is free on bond and his arraignment is scheduled for April 21.

-The sheriff’s office has said Bates thought he was using a Taser and shot Harris accidentally.
+The sheriff’s office has said Bates thought he was using a Taser instead of his gun in the shooting.
 In a video of the shooting, a man Oklahoma authorities identified as Bates is heard saying: “Oh, I shot him.
 I‘m sorry.”

 The incident was the latest in a series of fatal shootings of black men that have fueled a national debate about police use of lethal force, especially against minorities.